aisling-mol/Mapping-Cognitive-Control-EEG-Signals-Modulating-Real-Time-Musical-Parameters/README.md

 This repo includes the following script versions, use the branches to manoeuvre through the the script versions.

-A) Prototype Colab EEG research script a
+A) Prototype Colab EEG research script

 B) VSCode script for simulated datastream via EDF